leptos-rs/awesome-leptos/README.md

   Chartistry is an extensible charting library for Leptos with many [examples](https://feral-dot-io.github.io/leptos-chartistry/examples.html).
 It provides a simple and easy to use `<Chart>` component.
+- [floating-ui-leptos](https://floating-ui.rustforweb.org/) Leptos port of Floating UI, a library that helps you create “floating” elements such as tooltips, popovers, dropdowns, and more.

 ## Blogs / Websites